Robust Inference Under Heteroskedasticity via the Hadamard Estimator: Main Results

+See Section \ref{pf:bc} for a proof.
 In particular, MacKinnon-White's estimator is known to be unbiased under homoskedasticity, that is when $\Sigma = I_n$ \citep{mackinnon1985some}.
 This can be checked easily using our explicit formula for the bias.
 Specifically suppose that $\Sigma = I_n$.
-Then, $\Sigma_{vec} = 1_n$, the vector of all ones.
-Therefore, $(Q \odot Q) \Sigma_{vec} = vec(\|q_j\|^2)$, the vector of squared Euclidean norms of the rows of $Q$.
+Then, $\vec\Sigma = 1_n$, the vector of all ones.
+Therefore, $(Q \odot Q) \vec\Sigma = \vect(\|q_j\|^2)$, the vector of squared Euclidean norms of the rows of $Q$.
 Since $Q$ is a projection matrix, $Q^2=Q$, so $\|q_j\|^2 = Q_{jj}$.
 Therefore we see that

 so that MacKinnon-White's estimator is unbiased under homoskedasticity.